 – The Society’s executive will review the membership criteria and benefits with a view to increasing Member numbers and involving Members more closely with the work of the Society.

 – Membership and donor development should be more closely targeted at younger men and women (under 55).

 – A communication strategy will be developed to target major donors with a view to asking them to become members, become more involved with the Society and donate in other ways (legacies, corporate & community fundraising).

 – The Society plan an additional annual event aimed at communicating the work of the Society to a larger audience and engaging potential new members and donors.

-– The Society will ensure that it has secure income streams to fund its revenue commitments i.e. – Small grants either on a single or regular payment basis to individuals – Linkage – Any other projects or activities consistent with its strategy
+– The Society will ensure that it has secure income streams to fund its revenue commitments i.e. – Small grants to individuals of other projects and activities consistent with its strategy

 – The Society will ensure that it always has sufficient liquid assets to meet its commitments at least 12 months ahead and to meet any reasonable, unplanned contingencies.